 Advice for New Moms – The Best Way To Interpret the Worst Advice

-There are nuggets of good advice amidst the unsolicited advice out there.
-They just need some editing.
-Check out the not-so-great advice for new moms and their edits below.
+There are nuggets of good advice amidst the unsolicited advice out there, they just need some editing.
+Here is the not-so-great advice for new moms and their better, edited counterparts.

 I don’t know about you, but I’m not a light switch.
 I can’t just rest at the drop of a hat.
 And, I’m not sure if you noticed, but young babies sleep really unpredictably and for unusual durations.
 I have slept when my toddlers have slept, but if I did this every single time they did nap, nothing would get done around the house.

 Better advice: Don’t try and do it all.
 If you need to rest, lay down and ignore your to-do list.
-If you’ll go crazy if you look at the laundry for one more minute then do that.
+If you’ll go crazy if you look at the unfolded laundry for one more minute then do that instead.

-Pretty well every source imaginable say this is a bad idea because babies shouldn’t have solids until 4-6 months of age.
+Pretty well every source imaginable says this is a bad idea because babies shouldn’t have solids until 4-6 months of age.
 Plus, it’s a choking hazard.
-The safest way to feed a baby ready for solids is while they’re sitting upright… The list goes on and on.
-Also, as Bettina, mom of one, points out, babies don’t just nurse for nourishment.
+The safest way to feed a baby ready for solids is while they’re sitting upright.
+Also, as Bettina, mom of two, points out, babies don’t just nurse for nourishment.
 They also do so for closeness and comfort.

 Better advice: Nurse/ bottle feed your baby on demand.
-Follow doctor’s advice for introducing solids.
+Follow your health authority or doctor’s advice for introducing solids.
 If you need a break delegate a night feed to your partner or a family member using pumped milk or formula.

 Related reading: Introducing a Bottle to a Breastfed Baby – a nervous mom’s guide

-If you happen to hear this ill-informed misguided piece of advice, you may want to ask the giver to do a little google search.
-There is no article based in scientific method that suggests it is possible to hold a baby too much.
-Before the advent of strollers, bouncy seats, and car seats, humans relied on holding and wearing our babies in slings or makeshift carriers.
+If you happen to hear this ill-informed piece of advice, you may want to ask that person to do a little google search.
+There is no article based in developmental science that suggests it is possible to hold a baby too much.
+Before the advent of strollers, bouncy seats, and car seats, humans relied on holding and wearing babies in slings or makeshift carriers.
 Because of this, neonatal development is strengthened by physical contact.
 In fact, one study found that babies who were held less had less mature DNA (1).
 Quite simply babies rely on closeness and touch to develop optimally.
 As they get older, they will naturally want to be more independent.
 No amount of newborn-holding will stop this.

 Now onto the absolute best advice for new moms

-Now, I have to frame this by saying, every single piece of advice should be approached with an element of flexibility.
+Every single piece of advice should be approached with an element of flexibility.
 Even if you feel it resonates with you, if your course of action changes, be forgiving of yourself.
-Also, only adopt an idea or approach if it really resonates with you.
-Don’t take advice just simply because it’s what you feel you should be doing.
+Also, don’t take advice just simply because it’s what you feel you should be doing.